albreis/cms/README.md

 #### Attention

-- When you submit your code, you are automatically accepting that it will not be exclusively yours, and that CRUDBooster may use it in any context, as it deems appropriate.
+- When you submit your code, you are automatically accepting that it will not be exclusively yours, and that Albreis CMS may use it in any context, as it deems appropriate.
 - If you use a third-party code, it must be licensed as open-source.
 - Contributions will only be accepted through a Pull Request.
 - Your contribution can not contain execution errors.

 ## Using GitHub Issues Page

 Do you have any doubt?
 Are you having some difficulty?
 Did you find a translation error, a bug, or any problem?
-Before posting, search on [CRUDBoster Issues](https://github.com/crocodic-studio/crudbooster/issues)  and make sure if anyone has not reported the same or similar problem.
+Before posting, search on [Albreis CMS Issues](https://github.com/albreis/cms/issues)  and make sure if anyone has not reported the same or similar problem.

 To post you should detail the most about what happened.
 Specify in detail:

 - Operating system (name, version and architecture)
 - Web server (name, version and architecture)
 - Browser (name, version and architecture)
-- CRUDBooster version
+- Albreis CMS version
 - Laravel version
 - What is the problem?
 - How should it happen?
 What was the expected behavior?